-- I. Development of terms of reference for Hiring a Consultancy firm for the Preparation of Nomination File to Upgrade Kibirizi-Muyira Natural Forest to a Protected Area (IUCN Category III Natural Monument or Feature); - II.
+- I. The tender for Hiring a Consultancy firm for the Preparation of Nomination File to Upgrade Kibirizi-Muyira Natural Forest to a Protected Area (IUCN Category III Natural Monument or Feature) was published but so far, no successful bid the tender has been republished; - II.
 The established live fence was maintained through beating up and involvement of community in other management activities of the Kibirizi-Muyira Natural Forest such as protecting the forest against encroachment.